theNewDynamic/gohugo-theme-ananke/exampleSite/content/en/about.md

 omit_header_text: true

 ---
 I am a song-writer and music teacher.

-Currently Midlands-based, I was born and raised in Yorkshire, where my interest in music was cultivated.

 I’ve collaborated with a diverse range of musicians, through song-writing and as a recording vocalist, featuring on several independent albums.